METHODS OF THE MOUNTAIN

 CAMBURZANO

-At 388m altitude, this is the base camp village for the trip.
-You are welcomed to your accommodation at Up There The Last HQ.
+At 388m altitude just to the west of Biella, this is your home for the weekend.
 Today is gentle and calm as all guests arrive at the villa separately.

 BED